 While most people say they join to ‘learn’ the content I have to deliver, many at the end of the program say the most powerful part of the program was the ‘accountability’ – having to admit to the group publicly each week whether they achieved their intended target or not.

 We do this in two parts:

 - Results – The participant declares whether they hit their target or not.
 It is important that they claim their results.
 And we do this by asking if they are ‘green’ or ‘red’ for the week.
-‘Going green’ means you met your target, ‘going red’ means you didn’t.
+‘Going green’ means you met your target, and ‘going red’ means you didn’t.
 We then show a visual display or an Accountability Scoreboard over the course of the program to track who is on target and who is not.
-It’s amazing to hear people language their efforts, as ‘I definitely wanted to go green this week’.
+It’s amazing to hear people language their efforts, such as ‘I definitely wanted to go green this week’.

 - Story – We also want people to explore what happened so they can either repeat the process or avoid it in the future.
-We do this through telling a story or interpretation of their work.
+We do this by telling a story or interpretation of their work.
 For example, ‘I reached my target because I said ‘no’ to other things’.
 Or, ‘I took on too many tasks this week and failed to finish them.’

 This approach holds people to account with a light touch and with an emphasis on learning and growth.